Saturday, 31 October 2009

 The final exposure for your image is a personal and creative choice, but personally, I find that a normal exposure for skin tones and the shift up from middle grey can differ from body to body.

-Similarly, for white objects (snow/white dresses) I have found the +1 .. +1 1/3 exposure range to be sufficient for a clean looking white exposure whilst retaining detail.
+Similarly, for white objects (snow/white dresses) I have found the +1 .. +1 1/3 exposure range to be sufficient for a clean looking white exposure whilst retaining detail but will also be dependant on the dynamic range of your camera.

 (spot metered +1 on the lower/front part of the dress - the full size version still has some detail in this area)